More results...

 Strings as most of us know them today are made from synthetic materials and then wound in aluminum, chrome, steel, silver, or an alternative metal.
 Wound steel strings were long-lasting and not as sensitive to the climate as gut, however most players found them to have an undesirable metallic or ‘tinny’ quality.
 Synthetics present the best of both worlds: the warm timbre of gut combined with the reliability of steel.
 The first synthetics were developed by Thomastick-Infeld and released into the market in 1970, popularly known as Dominant.

-Filed Under: Maintenance Tagged With: aluminum violin strings, gut strings, gut strings history, history of violin strings, silk violin strings, steel violin strings, synthetic violin strings, synthetic violin strings history, violin strings, violin strings history, when did violin strings become wound with metal, wound metal violin strings, wound violin strings
+Filed Under: Humor & History Tagged With: aluminum violin strings, gut strings, gut strings history, history of violin strings, silk violin strings, steel violin strings, synthetic violin strings, synthetic violin strings history, violin strings, violin strings history, when did violin strings become wound with metal, wound metal violin strings, wound violin strings

 Resources